Who are the favourites for Euro 2020? Here are the latest odds ahead of the tournament

-Scotland face a mammoth task to qualify for the last 16 of Euro 2020, after losing their opening game of Group D against Czech Republic at Hampden Park on Monday.
+Scotland require three points at Hampden Park on this evening to qualify for the first time in their history.

-The Tartan Army will joined 23 other nations in Euro 2020 this month after they qualified for the tournament following a pulsating penalty shoot out win against Serbia in November that made the whole country boogie.
+The Tartan Army, who joined 23 other nations in Euro 2020 earlier this month, qualified for the tournament following a pulsating penalty shoot out win against Serbia in November and now the whole country is ready to boogie again.

-After qualifying in fairytale fashion, Scotland fans are hoping Steve Clarke’s men can go one better, and oust group opponents England, Croatia and Czech Republic to progress to the group stages of a major tournament for the first time in their history.
+After qualifying in fairytale fashion, Scotland fans are hoping Steve Clarke’s men can go one better, and oust group opponents Croatia to progress to the group stages of a major tournament for the first time in their history.

 And what better incentive for the side to progress out of the group stages for the first time than knowing their potential last 16 opponents could face Scotland against a backdrop of a loud, and proud, Hampden Park.

-However, who is it the bookies are tipping to be victorious this year?
+However, who are the bookies tipping to be victorious this year?
 The last tournament saw a Cristiano Ronaldo inspired Portugal take home their first ever major trophy and, with some of the world’s biggest stars returning to the world stage, fans are already making their predictions since the tournaments June 11 opener.

 Euro 2020 TV Schedule 2021: When is England v Scotland?
 Every kick off time, all fixtures and how to watch